iterative/dvc.org/static/docs/commands-reference/pull.md

 > DVC supports several remote types.
 For details, see the
 > [`remote add`](/doc/commands-reference/remote/add) documentation.

-With a remote cache containing some images and other files, we can pull all changed files from the current Git branch:
+Having some images and other files in remote storage, we can pull all changed files from the current Git branch:

 ```dvc
 $ dvc pull --remote r1